Full-Spine Decompression

 Q: How should I feel afterward?

 A: Most people feel lighter, looser, and more upright immediately after treatment.
-Mild soreness often occurs for a day or two — similar to post-stretch or workout soreness.
-Staying hydrated, moving gently, and doing your home mobility exercises will help your body adapt and maintain the gains.
+Soreness often occurs for a day or two — similar to post-stretch or workout soreness.
+Staying hydrated, moving gently, and doing your home exercises will help your body adapt and maintain the gains.